Robert873/Calculator/README.md

 # Calculator
-A Calculator built using javascript, html and css.
+A Calculator built using JavaScript, HTML and CSS.